Welcome

 26 grains best brunch london

-26 Grains almost exclusively do porridge.
+26 Grains does almost exclusively porridge.
 And although that might not sound like a screaming endorsement, believe us when we say that it’s because they make the best porridge you’ve ever had, savoury or sweet.

 Details: Bottomless booze?
-No All you can eat?
 No | Set menu?
 No | Bookable?
 No

 Timings: